A Sauce for the Seasons

 Now, scientists are coming on board.

-This was thought to be why cranberry juice helped prevent urinary tract infections.
+This is thought to be why cranberry juice helped prevent urinary tract infections.

 It wasn't the acidity of these super fruits that helped keep bacteria in check.